The inverse of Formerly Fat

 - Hermes Conrad was once a fit professional limboer taking part of the Olympics until he retired after a kid broke his back trying to limbo.
 He's currently in poor shape to limbo in the current Olympics with his large belly in his way, but can still limbo as well as his past prime self.

 - Avatar: The Last Airbender's General Iroh was a strapping, powerful Firebender in his youth.
 However, the death of his son led him to abandon active military service.
 He retained his Firebending skills, but his excessive eating habits led him to getting way out of shape.
 He uses a brief stint in captivity to work off the excess fat and reveal a powerful physique underneath.
 The Legend of Korra meanwhile has Tenzin's brother Bumi, who was a fit Commander in the military during his One-Scene Wonder appearance in the first season.
-By the time the second season rolls around six months later, he's retired and gone to seed.
+By the time the second season rolls around six months later, he's retired and gone to seed, and in the forth season he manages to work most of it off again.

 - A flashback in the Talespin episode, "On a Wing and A Bear" reveals that Baloo used to be quite fit.